webplatform/docs-wpd/Compatibility_Info/Phase_1/index.md

 The manual data also includes this information, but inconsistently.

+===Classifications and Naming Conventions===
+The CanIUse data has its own set of idiosyncratic classifications and naming conventions for features.
+These are intuitive and valid taxonomies, but unifying based on a systematic convention may improve interoperability with other data sets.

 ===Notes===
 Both the manual and CanIUse data supply extra notes about support, but each has different information.

 ==Next Steps==
 Next steps for phase 1 are:
 * add data to fill in features missing from CanIUse, with test coverage where possible
-* improve the reporting of partial support, prefixes, and polyfills based on CanIUse data
+* <strike>improve the reporting of partial support, prefixes, and polyfills based on CanIUse data</strike>
 * categorize and align data targets for optimal coverage
 * improve table style, possibly with icons